Certificates of quality

 Check - A lumber defect caused by uneven

-shrinking of the wood during drying.
+shrinking of wood during drying.
 A checked board has splits which develop lengthwise

 Clear - A board which is free of defects.